 St. Lawrence University students participating in the Liberal Arts in New York City Semester will have the opportunity to study and intern in one of the largest and most dynamic cities in the world.
-Students will select either a finance or non-profit & arts management academic concentration and will spend four full days each week gaining a deeper understanding of their selected field through an internship experience.
+Students will select a finance or non-profit & arts management academic concentration and spend four full days each week gaining a deeper understanding of their selected field through an internship experience.
 Field trips and classes will round out the remainder of each week.

 - Based in Manhattan

 - Pre-requisites: 3.0 GPA; open to sophomores, juniors and seniors